rantsandruse/pytorch_lstm_02minibatch/README.md

     ...
     lstm_out, _ = self.lstm(embeds, hidden_0)

-   At this point you might be asking a couple of questions:
+   At this point you might ask:
    **First, What was the initial hidden state for our LSTM network in tutorial 1 (I don't remember parsing it in...)?**

    This has a simple answer: If you don't parse in hidden state explicitly, it is set to zero by default.